-Students will be taught the current theories of the epidemiology, pathophysiology, diagnosis and prognosis of neuropsychiatric and neurological disorders, and the neuroanatomical regions affected.
+Students will be taught the current theories of the epidemiology, pathophysiology, diagnosis and prognosis of psychiatric and neurological disorders, and the neuroanatomical regions affected.
 Fundamental knowledge of currently available pharmacological and psychological treatments, and the structure and properties of drugs will also be provided.
-There will also be a requirement to attend some lectures provided in the MSc Pharmacology course, so that students of varied backgrounds attain equal knowledge of neuroscience and pharmacology in preparation for the following terms' teaching.